lifeitech/lifeitech.github.io/_tabs/notes.md

                           bottom=false
                           %}

+## Bilinear Forms and Sesquilinear Forms

+In this article, we give a detailed look at bilinear/sesquilinear forms in linear algebra.
+We’re interested in conditions under which a form possesses an orthonormal basis.
+It turns out that this is true if and only if it is (Hermitian) symmetric and positive definite (Theo- rem 2.32).
+We show that the symmetry condition is due to symmetry of orthogonality.
+We then discuss operators and quadratic forms using our theory of bilinear forms.

+{% include pdf-block.html abbr="bilinear"
+                          filename="bilinear-form.pdf"
+                          title="Bilinear Forms and Sesquilinear Forms"
+                          thumbnails = "8, 14, 18"
+                          bottom=false
+                          %}

 ## Some Discussions of Set Theory

 In this article, we discuss some elementary facts about set theory.
 Section 1 contains a